Etchmon/Etchmon/README.md

 ### 👋 Hello, I'm James

 I am a self-taught developer/personal trainer.
-I mostly develop with JavaScript, but recently have been playing with Go, and am interested in Rust.
+I mostly develop with JavaScript, but recently have been playing with Go and Python.
 I spend my free time messing with my homelab, playing with my dogs, and watching movies with my girlfriend.

 Currently seeking a job at a startup where I can apply all my skills, and be encouraged to learn more.